VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 1. Set the suspension trainer height to ~ mid-calf

-2. Kneeling down and placing both feet on the straps
+2. Kneeling and placing both feet on the straps

 3. Place your hands under your shoulders, brace your midsection and lift yourself up into a high plank position.
 Your spine should be in a neutral position with natural arches.